 Sphalerite, pyrite and chalcopyrite.
 Bayda, Oman

-Polished thin section, plane polarized light, x 160, oil
+Polished block, plane polarized light, x 160, oil